tkuenneth/TKWeek/docs/privacy.md

 When you send an email to the TKWeek support, we keep a record of our communication, usually until the support case is closed.
 This includes your email, name and the conversation history.
 This is the only personal information we store.
 We may need to keep the communication record for legal reasons.

-To fulfill its purpose, the app must access user account data, your calendar, your call log and the contacts database.
+To fulfill its purpose, the app may access your calendar and the contacts database.
 TKWeek does not process the data in unexpected or hidden ways.
 Specifically it does not send the data to third party servers.
 Please refer to the section  **Use of other services**.

 ### The usage of non-personal data